-community growth that includes model

-ordinances and that guides communities

-Standards and Codes:

-demand.

-our ongoing active voice in ensuring that water efficiency and conservation stay in the forefront as codes and standards evolve.

-• On-Site Recycling Policy:
+an initiative in support of sustainable community growth that includes model ordinances and that guides communities through approaches to offsetting demand. - Standards and Codes: our ongoing active voice in ensuring that water efficiency and conservation stay in the forefront as codes and standards evolve. - On-Site Recycling Policy:

-a collaborative initiative to develop forward-thinking policy changes focused on state-level water reuse and recycling standards that can incentivize users to deploy on-site treatment technologies.

-• Reforming Tax Policies:

-our effort to remove the taxation of water efficiency and distributed infrastructure rebates, similar to that which occurs for energy efficiency incentives.

-• Water Efficiency and Conservation State Scorecard:

-an ongoing five-year assessment of statelevel laws governing water efficiency and conservation.
+a collaborative initiative to develop forward-thinking policy changes focused on state-level water reuse and recycling standards that can incentivize users to deploy on-site treatment technologies. - Reforming Tax Policies: our effort to remove the taxation of water efficiency and distributed infrastructure rebates, similar to that which occurs for energy efficiency incentives. - Water Efficiency and Conservation State Scorecard: an ongoing five-year assessment of state-level laws governing water efficiency and conservation.
+Including state-level water loss laws in the United States. - Water Efficiency Funding in Federal Infrastructure Legislation: our effort to get Congress to take the nation's water crisis seriously by including significant water efficiency funding in infrastructure legislation.

+Removal of Barriers to Debt Financing Efficiency Programs:

+our effort to create clarity around strategies to successfully debt finance efficiency programs and pursue possible paths to amend the rules that govern accounting practices.